 The Academy Trust continues to evolve and to adapt to the ever changing educational environment.
-The Trust is in its 9th year of operation since conversion to an Academy Trust.
-The total number of pupils in the year ended 31 August 2020 was 469, but this has decreased to 458 at the October 2020 census.
-This is due to a slight drop in demand for places at the pre-school Nursery at the Academy Trust.
-The enrolment for our pre-school Nursery coincided with the Covid-19 outbreak so this may have had an impact.
-However, our Reception intake is always significantly over-subscribed and we therefore do not believe that this will impact our school pupil numbers in future years.
+The Trust is in its 10th year of operation since conversion to an Academy Trust.
+The total number of pupils in the year ended 31 August 2021 was 459 compared to 458 in the previous year.
+Our pre-school nursery has a capacity of 52 pupils however we currently have 39 pupils enrolled, compared to 38 in the previous year.